davidgasquez/handbook/Open Data.md

 - **Permanence**.
 Each [version](https://tech.datopian.com/versioning/) should be permanent and accessible.
 - **Versioning**.
 Should be able to manage *diffs* and *incremental changes* in a smart way.
 E.g: only storing the new added rows or updated columns.
 	- Should allow [automated harvesting of new data](https://tech.datopian.com/harvesting/) with sensors (external functions) or scheduled jobs.
+	- Each version is referenced by a hash.
+Git style.
 - **Smart**.
 Use appropriate protocols for storing the data.
 E.g: rows/columns shouldn't be duplicated if they don't change.
 	- Think at the dataset level and not the file level.
 	- Tabular data could be partitioned to make it easier for future retrieval.